The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Regular CEO Problem

 Returning to our result, note that $C_1 = 1, C_2 = 1/4$ when $r=2$.
 Then, Thms.~\ref{thm:regular_ceo_ach} and \ref{thm:regular_converse} reduce to

-Note that solutions to the lower and upper bounds are unknown, however, it is reasonable to consider the additive Gaussian compression kernel of $\beta_{\textsf{VB}}$.
-From the corollary, the lower bound recovers $\beta_{\textsf{VB}}$ as taking $U=Y+V$ and
+Minimizers of the lower and upper bounds are hard to obtain in general, however, it is reasonable to take the additive Gaussian compression kernel as \cite{ViswanathanB1997}.
+From Cor.~\ref{cor:VB_LB}, the lower bound recovers $\beta_{\textsf{VB}}$ since

 On the other hand, note that $\alpha_U = (2\pi(\sigma_N^2+\sigma_V^2))^{-1/2}$ and $K_U = 1$ due to Gaussianity and additivity.
 Consequently, the upper bound yields